-Today’s Google Doodle presents a tribute to Mrinalini Sarabhai—the doyenne of Indian Classical Dance.
+On her birth centenary in 2018, Google paid a beautiful tribute to Mrinalini Sarabhai—the doyenne of Indian Classical Dance.

-On her centenary, here are five things you should know about her extraordinary life.
+On her death anniversary, here are five things you should know about her extraordinary life.

 1. She received her first dance lessons in Switzerland.